ZHANGneuro/Checkbox-with-animation/README.md

 # CenCheckbox

-CenCheckBox is modified version of BEMCheckBox for MacOS, since BEMCheckBox is designed for iOS platform only.
+This is a modified version of BEMCheckBox for MacOS, since BEMCheckBox is designed for iOS platform only.
 For the current version, 4 animations are integrated, you can try to add more, I will improve this version when I am free.
 Hope this repository helps someone who wanted to use BEM-style checkbox on MacOS.<br /><br />

 <p align="center">
 <img src="https://github.com/ZHANGneuro/CenCheckbox/blob/master/Screenshot.png">